 Finally, the social norms related to IPV were found to be sex-specific (Table 5), loading onto three constructs related to experiencing IPV among women and two for perpetrating IPV among men.
-For women, four social norms items that asked about injunctive IPV norms with faith leaders and members of their congregations loaded onto the first construct; three items that asked about injunctive IPV norms with husbands and influential others loaded onto the second construct; and two items designed to discern descriptive norms relating to IPV loaded onto the third construct.
-Among men, seven items that asked about injunctive IPV norms loaded onto the first construct and two items designed to discern descriptive norms relating to IPV loaded onto the second construct.
+For women, four social norms items that asked about injunctive IPV norms with faith leaders and members of their congregations loaded onto the first construct; three items that asked about injunctive IPV norms with husbands and influential others loaded onto the second construct; and two items designed to discern descriptive norms relating to IPV loaded onto the first construct.
+Among men, seven items that asked about injunctive IPV norms loaded onto the first construct.
 The IPV injunctive norm construct included items about the respondents' perceived approval of IPV from the congregation, faith leaders, and other important influencers.